jethrolarson/jethrolarson.github.com/README.md

 User Guide
 ------------

-You have a handy new Jethro at your disposal so here's some tips to get the most out of this valuable asset:
+Here's some tips to get the most out of your handy new Jethro:

 * __Sell the vision__ - Jethro is an actual person so you shouldn't treat him like a tool you can apply to problems at whim.
 See what he wants to do and sell him on project vision.
 If he believes in the vision he will deliver it better.